Marijuana Bloom Shocker: There Are Four Marijuana Flowering Phases…Not Just One!

 The result?
 More resin glands, earlier maturation, larger buds, and more value from every marijuana plant you grow.

 Ok, so take a look at the photo of my Headband plant that accompanies this article.
 What marijuana flowering phase is the Headband plant in?

 If you said “early flowering,” you are right on the money!
-This fine marijuana plant needs at least ten or more days before it hits peak flowering.
+This fine marijuana plant needs at least 16 or more days before it hits peak flowering phase.

 To create link towards this article on your website,